- slide 1 of 4

 You can add other activities to this preschool lesson plan for spring, such as some of these egg crafts.

-A Spring Into Spring Lesson Plan for Preschool
+It's Spring!
+A Lesson Plan for Preschool

 Celebrate the season of Spring in your preschool classroom with themes, crafts, activities, bulletin board ideas and more!